elbecerrasoto/pandoomain/README.md

 Some biological questions are better approached at the domain level rather than raw sequence level.
 This pipeline extends that idea to entire *Gene Neighborhoods*.

+For further details check the documentation at [docs/README.md](docs/README.md).

 ### Domain Representation

 *pandoomain* encodes a *domain architecture* as a string, offering several advantages: